 The associated folder contains all the project-related files.
 It could also contain a file named filesTable.dat, which lists all the files related to the Rhapsody project.

-Select your target Package in the Browser window, then use one of the methods outlined here to open the 'Import Model from XML' dialog.
+Select your target Package in the Browser window, then use the method outlined here to open the 'Import Model from Rhapsody' dialog.